bunnier/mdim/README.md

 ## Function

+The tool helps to maintain the images in the markdown files.

 - Fix wrong image relative paths after moved document.
 - Download the web images in docs into local folder.
 - Clean up no reference image.